microsoft/FluidFramework/packages/framework/dds-interceptions/README.md

 - value: They value that set was called with.

 The original set operation and any operations in the callback function are batched, i.e., they are guaranteed to in order and will be applied together.

+Example: To support a feature like simple user attribution, in the callback, the app can set the user information in a sub directory of the original object against the same key.